Last Updated on

 While I’m a advocate for all things health related, upon further scrutiny the vast majority of these store brought balls/bars are nothing more than a large quantity of processed ingredients with very little nutritional value with cheapens the notion of healthy eating.

-I dealt with my frustration by creating my own balls – its fun and the list of added ingredients are as few or as many as you like – Nuts, fruit, seeds, grains, butters, cacao etc… you name it!
+I dealt with my frustration with storebrought so called healthy snacks by creating my own balls – its fun and the list of added ingredients are as few or as many as you like – Nuts, fruit, seeds, grains, butters, cacao etc… you name it!

-These chocolate almond butter protein balls are loaded with almonds which create the foundation, raw cacao making them dairy free, ground flaxseed, coconut nectar, raisins and almond butter.
+These chocolate protein balls are loaded with almonds which create the foundation, raw cacao making them dairy free, ground flaxseed, coconut nectar, raisins and almond butter.
 They are loaded with a generous source of fats and protein from the flaxseed, almond butter and almonds making them more ideal for people who seek a clean, lean post strength resistance training.

-You don’t have to partake in the exercise to eat these, bring them to work with you as a healthy snack or simply eat them on the go.
+You don’t have to partake in exercise to eat these chocolate protein balls, bring them to work with you as a healthy snack or simply eat them on the go.
 They’re quick and so easy to make – no fuss simply pulse in the food processor and mold into shape.